 Manage GCP Cloud Run Worker Pool IAM Access

 The gcp:cloudrunv2/workerPoolIamMember:WorkerPoolIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Cloud Run v2 worker pools by granting roles to identities.
-This guide focuses on three approaches: single-member grants (non-authoritative), multi-member role management (role-authoritative), and complete policy replacement (fully authoritative).
+This guide focuses on three capabilities: adding individual members to roles, managing complete member lists per role, and replacing entire IAM policies.

-IAM resources for worker pools come in three variants with different authorization behaviors.
-WorkerPoolIamMember adds one identity without affecting others; WorkerPoolIamBinding controls all members for a role; WorkerPoolIamPolicy replaces the entire policy.
+GCP provides three related resources for worker pool IAM: WorkerPoolIamMember (non-authoritative, adds one member), WorkerPoolIamBinding (authoritative for a role, manages all members), and WorkerPoolIamPolicy (authoritative for the entire policy, replaces everything).
+WorkerPoolIamPolicy cannot be used with the other two resources, as they will conflict.
 The examples are intentionally small.
 Combine them with your own worker pool references and identity management.

 Grant a role to a single member

-Most IAM configurations add one identity to a role without affecting other members who already have that role.
+Most IAM configurations start by granting a specific role to one identity without affecting other members who already have that role.

 import * as pulumi from "@pulumi/pulumi";